rnorman24/beerlabels/README.md

-# Create React Express App
+# Create React Express Application

 ## About This Boilerplate